Lots of personal items

 "As soon as you have family photos, buyers get very distracted.
 'Oh, did I go to school with him?
 What do their children look like?'" she says.
 "Suddenly, you're selling your family, and you're not selling the home."

-If you really want to hook a buyer, Dana offers a tip: "I try to place a mirror strategically so that people can actually see themselves in the home, so they can actually picture themselves living there."
+If you really want to entice a buyer, Dana offers a tip: "I try to place a mirror strategically so that people can actually see themselves in the home, so they can actually picture themselves living there."